haven-ai/optimization-toolkit/README.md

 ## Adding a model

-Let's add the `DenseNet121` model.
+As an example, let's add the `DenseNet121` model.

 1. Define the matrics, loss functionn, and the accuracy function in the `src/models/classifiers.py`
 2. Define the base model in the `get_classifier(clf_name, train_set)` function in `src/models/base_classifiers.py`.